15 Plants That Repel Flies

 Tansy is also sometimes used as an ingredient in natural fly sprays and plants that repel flies.

-It’s worth noting that while tansy is effective against flies, it’s also toxic to some other insects and cats and dogs if ingested.
+It’s worth noting that while tansy is effective against flies, it’s also toxic to some other insects, cats, and dogs if ingested.

-If you have pets, make sure to keep them away from tansy plants or products containing tansy.
+If you have pets, keep them away from tansy plants or products containing tansy.

-As with any natural remedy, it’s important to use tansy with caution and do your research before trying it out.
+As with any natural remedy, it’s important to use Tansy with caution and do your research before trying it.

 6. Eucalyptus